Meet your Librarian – Jenny Williams

 I work all day Monday and Tuesday and Wednesday morning.

 As a team, we also provide research and referencing drop in sessions to assist you in the run up to written work hand-ins, keep an eye on Instagram (@norwichuni_library) for times and dates.

 Try these virtual shelves which link you to ready-made collections of e-books on specific subjects.

 Architecture books are held at Dewey Decimal number 770.

 With the exception of short loan books, everything can be borrowed for three weeks.
-As a postgraduate student you can borrow up to 20 books at a time.
+They are broken down into more specific subject areas like this: